 The “Documents” section of South Africa’s official government web site includes the 1996 Constitution, Acts 1991 onwards, Bills 1996 onwards, White Papers 1994 onwards and Green Papers 1995 onwards.
 Other content of legal interest includes information on South Africa’s courts and justice system, within the section “About Government”.

-The South African Institute of Intellectual Property Law (SAIIPL) represents more than 160 patent attorneys, patent agents and trade mark practitioners.
-Its web site provides a brief outline of the main aspects of South African intellectual property law, a directory of members and firms, and the SAIIPL Code of Ethics.
+The South African Institute of Intellectual Property Law (SAIIPL) represents nearly 190 patent attorneys, patent agents and trade mark practitioners.
+Its web site provides a brief outline of the main aspects of South African intellectual property law, a directory of members and firms, the SAIIPL Code of Ethics, and the Institute’s newsletter, IP Briefs, 2014 onwards.

-Formerly called the South African Law Commission, this body exists to make recommendations for the development, improvement, modernisation or reform of South African law.
+The South African Law Reform Commission (SALRC), formerly called the South African Law Commission, exists to make recommendations for the development, improvement, modernisation or reform of South African law.
 It publishes annual reports, bulletins, media releases, issue papers, reports and research papers.
 Publications from 1996 onwards are available on the web site.

-The Supreme Court of Appeal of South Africa is the final court of appeal in all matters other than constitutional.
+The Supreme Court of Appeal (SCA) of South Africa, successor since 1996 to the Appellate Division, is South Africa’s second highest court after the Constitutional Court.
 Its web site contains judgments, 1999 onwards, information on the history and background of the court, judges’ CVs, court rules, practice directions and a quarterly bulletin giving details of reserved judgments and cases enrolled for hearing.